Tame the Tupperware

 Once you take the time to do this, don't let anything shatter your peaceful place!

-Want the perfect container, drawer or space for your tupperware?
+If you want the perfect container, drawer or space for your tupperware...

-Notice that next to my box are lids missing their owners - they only live there until they get annoying, then they get tossed.
-If lids build up, I go around the house looking for the containers - if I don't find them, they get tossed.
+If lids build up and I get annoyed, I go around the house looking for the containers - if I don't find them, they get tossed.
+No stress, no doubt.
+Just toss.

 CONGRATULATE, CELEBRATE & ENJOY

 This trains your brain that YES!
+I can do this!
 This is worth it!
-I can do this!
-I am doing this!
+I AM doing this!
 This feels good!
 We can do this again!
 (And again and again...)

 You've got this.
 You're worth the time this takes.
 Think of how happy your Future You will be!